 India’s Mattress Industry has come a long way since the late 1950s and early 1960s when India began embracing modern beds.
 The wealthy enjoyed beds filled with soft cotton cloth, down feathers, and animal fur, while others had to settle for coarser cotton beds or charpoys made of bamboo or jute, layered with cotton fabric for comfort.

-Post colonial India saw the advent of cotton and coir filled beds and it took modern days, as recently as mid-90s for Spring and foam to make inroads into the Indian psyche.
+Post-colonial India saw the advent of cotton and coir-filled beds and it took modern days, as recently as the mid-90s for Spring and foam to make inroads into the Indian psyche.

-The mattress industry pioneers Kurlon, belonging to the Manipal group, Duroflex, and Sheela Foam along with Centuary had to expend crucial resources in educating a reticent Indian consumer who was shy to talk of beds in public on the one hand and on the other, did not give much important to how he sleeps.
-Sleep was a necessary evil for the uline millenials who believe that Sleep is the gateway to greater productivity and achievements.
+The mattress industry pioneers Kurlon, belonging to the Manipal group, Duroflex, and Sheela Foam along with Century had to expend crucial resources in educating a reticent Indian consumer who was shy to talk of beds in public on the one hand and on the other, did not give much important to how he sleeps.
+Sleep is considered a necessary evil for the ultra-modern millennials who believe that it is the gateway to better productivity and greater achievements.

 A Revolution in Material & Technology

 The first breakthrough came through rubberised coir.
 Kurlon pioneered the rubberised coir industry in India.
 Kurlon mattresses are made of millions of tiny coir fibres which keep the body at a static temperature Kurlon uses vertical compression technology to give more spring action to the coir in a mattress.